cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

     Dr = [[getDr(i, j) for j in range(n)] for i in range(n)]

     # the `f` vector, defined as `F` but without the double rising factorial (which Dc has)
-    # I left this in here instead of combining here to be more accurate to
+    # i left this in here instead of combining here to be more accurate to
     #   the method given in 4
     f_gn = [sqrt(2) * (e / (2 * (i + g) + 1)) ** (i + 0.5) for i in range(n)]